jasongrimes/hello-docker/README.md

 but a JavaScript frontend app runs in a client web browser, and doesn't have access to environment in the server container.
 To work around this,
-a publicly accessible file called `env.js` is created that defines the needed environment variables as global JavaScript variables on the `window.env` object.
+a publicly accessible file called `env.js` can be created that defines the needed environment variables as global JavaScript variables on the `window.env` object.

 `env.js` is created by defining a `env.js.template` file with environment variable placeholders, which are replaced using the system tool `envsubstr`.